-An actuarial valuation of both the Local Government Pension Scheme (LGPS) and the Firefighter's Pension Scheme (FPS) was carried out at 31st March 2016 and have been updated by independent actuaries to take into account the requirements of IAS19 in order to assess liabilities as at 31st March 2019.
+An actuarial valuation of the Local Government Pension Scheme (LGPS) was carried out at 31 March 2019.
+This has been rolled forward to reflect the position as at 31 March 2020.

-The Authority continues to comply fully with this Standard and the Accounting Policy 1.10 in the Statement of Accounts and the Notes to Core Financial Statements provide details of the necessary disclosures required.
+The Authority continues to comply fully with this Standard and the Accounting Policy 1.10 in the Statement of Accounts and the Notes to Core Financial Statements provide more details of the necessary disclosures required.

-The net overall impact of IAS19 accounting entries is neutral in the accounts and, in reality, as the Authority is making the necessary pension deficiency payments to address any assessed shortfall in the pension fund by the Actuary over time, the Balance Sheet net worth is in effect being distorted by future years' deficits which are being fully addressed by the Authority.
+The net overall impact of IAS19 accounting entries is resource neutral in the accounts and, in reality, as the Authority is making the necessary pension deficiency payments to address any assessed shortfall in the pension fund by the Actuary over time, the Balance Sheet net worth is in effect being distorted by future years' deficits which are being fully addressed by the Authority.

 The financial health of the Authority is consequently being affected by the accounting requirements in respect of IAS19.
-However, the Pension Fund Reserve Deficit, as assessed by the Actuary as at 31st March 2019, is being addressed by the Authority in line with government regulations whereby a period of 21 years to correct the deficit position has been agreed.
+However, the Pension Fund Reserve Deficit, as assessed by the Actuary as at 31 March 2020, is being addressed by the Authority in line with Government regulations.
 The Authority can meet the assessed deficit with planned and agreed future years contributions based on independent actuarial advice.